SofyaTool/SofyaForJava/README.md

 for run time control-flow graph creation and inter-class relationship graphs.
 Additional tools in the package provide event-driven report generation that is user configurable, test history reporting and coverage reporting, and bytecode mutation.

+You may not want to clone the entire project of source code packages we provide here.
+Instead, you will only need to download the most recent (2.1.7) version which contains all the source code needed to build &#931;&#959;&#966;&#943;&#945;.
+We provide the past versions within the project to permit users to use these versions in older Java JDK/JRE environments, or study what changes have been made to enable functioning with later versions of the JDK/JRE.